-As businesses and public venues open up, it’s more important than ever that you know how to protect yourself and your family from contracting or unknowingly spreading coronavirus.
+As the pandemic continues, it remains important to know how to protect yourself and your family from contracting or unknowingly spreading COVID-19.

 As you venture from home, take some simple precautions when you head out to your favorite restaurant, shop or the beach.

-Amid the coronavirus pandemic, grabbing your face mask when you leave home is now as much a part of our routines as checking that we have our cell phones.
+During the pandemic, grabbing your face mask when you leave home is now as much a part of our routines as checking that we have our cell phones.

 Take these precautions with your face mask:

 Stay aware of your environment and continue social distancing practices.
 Deliberately increasing the physical space between you and other people to at least six feet lessens your chances of catching COVID-19.
-Since COVID-19 can spread through coughing, sneezing and close contact, minimizing the amount of close contact we have with others reduces our chances of catching the virus and spreading it.
+Since COVID-19 can spread person-to-person through coughing or sneezing, minimizing the amount of close contact we have with others reduces our chances of catching the virus and spreading it.

-Continue to avoid larger crowds or crowded spaces:
+In addition to continuing to avoid large crowds or crowded spaces:

 - If possible, work from home instead of at the office.